 Petitioners also cite studies that have linked paraquat to an increased risk of developing Parkinson’s disease.

-The makers of paraquat are already facing several lawsuits that all pertain to the pesticide’s impacts to human health.
+The makers of paraquat are already facing several lawsuits that all pertain to the herbicide’s impacts to human health.
 The first paraquat lawsuit was filed in 2017 on behalf of the farmers and agricultural workers who subsequently developed Parkinson’s after chronic exposure to the chemical compound.

 Plaintiffs also argue that they weren’t warned by its manufacturer about the potential link of paraquat to Parkinson’s and other neurological disorders.
 Product design defects and other claims are also part of the lawsuits.